The 13 Best Restaurants In Spitalfields guide image

 photo credit: Giulia Verdinelli

 There are multiple reasons why we quickly fell in love with Noodle & Beer.
 The first is the name.
 It speaks to us both personally and profoundly.
 The second, third, fourth, and all the rest were very much food-related.
 The thick (perhaps even worthy of two cs) tian-shui mian udon is unlike any udon we’ve had in London.
-Full of bite and sitting in a slurpable pool of a sweet, nutty, and Sichuan pepper-filled sauce.
-The other thing was the lang-ya tu dou, handmade crinkle-cut chips wok-fried in chilli oil with onion and pepper.
-And all the non-food related stuff?
-Spot on as well.
+Full of bite, it sits in a slurpable pool of a sweet, nutty, and Sichuan pepper-filled sauce.
+The other dish that occupies valuable real estate in our brain is the lang-ya tu dou—handmade crinkle-cut chips wok-fried in chilli oil with onion and pepper.
+They are simply some of the best chips in all of London

 RESERVE A TABLE